lukso-network/docs/docs/learn/universal-receiver/create-receiver-forwarder.md

 ## Step 2 - Create LSP1 Forwarder contract in Solidity

-The custom LSP1 Delegate contract can be created using 2 methods of interaction flows.
+We can make our LSP1 Forwarder contract to perform this action in 2 different ways, via 2 different interaction flows.

 ### Two Design Options

-In order to transfer a portion of the tokens received to another address, we can instruct the LSP1 Forwarder contract to re-call the LSP7 [`transfer(...)`](../../contracts/contracts/LSP7DigitalAsset/LSP7DigitalAsset.md#transfer) function:
+To re-transfer a portion of the tokens received, we can instruct the LSP1 Forwarder contract to re-call the [`transfer(...)`](../../contracts/contracts/LSP7DigitalAsset/LSP7DigitalAsset.md#transfer) function on the LSP7 Token contract in 2 ways:

 - **method 1:** via the [**`execute(...)` function of the 🆙**](../../contracts/contracts/UniversalProfile/UniversalProfile.md#execute).
 - **method 2:** directly on the LSP7 contract **after having authorized the LSP1 Forwarder as an operator via [`authorizeOperator(...)`](../../contracts/contracts/LSP7DigitalAsset/LSP7DigitalAsset.md#authorizeoperator)**.